justinli34/Abalone-Age-Model/README.md

-# DSCI-100-project_template
+# DSCI100Group10
-Template project repository for DSCI-100.
+Project repository for DSCI 100.

-add a sentence
+Predicting the age of abalone from physical traits.